 If you want to avoid joint injuries, then you need to choose a low-contact sport such as roller skating.

 Why is rolling around on skates so easy on your joints?
 When you roll around on skates, there is a smooth flow of motion; there are no sudden jerks like in walking, jogging, aerobics, or dancing.
 Because of this smooth motion in rolling around on skates, you’re less likely to suffer joint pain.
-In short, you’ll still get the same benefits that walking and dancing give you, but without the harsh impacts.
+In short, you’ll still get the same benefits that walking and dancing give you, without harsh impacts.

 According to university research, ice hockey’s impact on the body was half that of other high-impact sports like jogging.
 As a result, roller skating is an excellent form of aerobic activity that doesn’t cause any significant joint wear and tear.